Mecha-Weasel/spittoon/README.md

 1) Ensuring thumbnails (in .VTF/.VMT format) exist.
 2) Placing these thumbnails in your servers fof/materials/vgui/maps folder.
-3) Ensuring these thumbnails get downloaded to connecting clients, using either .RES files for each map and/or SourceMods download feature.
+3) Ensuring these thumbnails get downloaded to connecting clients, using either  a) .RES files for each map, and/or b) SourceMod's download feature.

 For your convienence, I have included several additional resources in the GitHub: